karek314/instruction_to_offset/README.md

 # Instruction To Offset
-Converting Instruction byte code to offset on MacOS
+Extracting offset from instruction byte code on MacOS

 This is simple MacOS/OSX reverse engineering tool to extract offset from instruction on specified address.